 You CAN'T join if...

-Experienced an adverse event or serious adverse event (SAE) related to the study drug during the LUM001-301 protocol that led to the discontinuation of the subject from the core study.
+- Experienced an adverse event or serious adverse event (SAE) related to the study drug during the LUM001-301 protocol that led to the discontinuation of the participant from the core study.

-Any conditions or abnormalities which may compromise the safety of the subject, or interfere with the subject participating in or completing the study.
+- Any conditions or abnormalities (including laboratory abnormalities) which in the opinion of the Investigator, Medical Monitor or ChiLDReN Protocol Chair, may compromise the safety of the participant, or interfere with the participant participating in or completing the study.

-History or presence of gallstones or kidney stones.
+- History or known presence of gallstones or kidney stones.

-History of non-adherence during the subject's participation in the LUM001-301 protocol.
-Non-adherence is defined by dosing compliance1 of less than 80% in the LUM001-301 protocol.
+- History of non-adherence during the participant's participation in the LUM001-301 protocol.
+Non-adherence is defined by dosing compliance (dosing compliance is calculated by [the total number of doses that were actually taken by the participant] divided by [the total number of doses that should have been taken by the participant] multiplied by 100) of less than 80% in the LUM001-301 protocol.

-University of California at San Francisco Children's Hospital San Francisco, California, 94143, United States
+- University of California at San Francisco Children's Hospital